In order for goals to be successful, rather than just ideas, it is best to write them down and follow a clear structure ensuring that they are SMART

 Review

-Reevaluate, rewarded, reassess, revisit, recordable, rewarding, reaching
+Reevaluate, reward, reassess, revisit, recordable, reaching

 Commit to starting and when you start this is the order M-A/R-S-T that is proven to be the best way to write objectives.

 Measurable is the most important consideration.
-You will know that you’ve achieved your objective, because here is the evidence.
+You will know that you’ve achieved your objective because here is the evidence.
 Make sure you state how you will record your success.

 - Have you got all the resources?